Therefore, you are to be perfect, as your heavenly Father is perfect. – Matthew 5:48

 The Father is not constantly “on the backs” of people who are less than perfect.
 If He were, we would have little time left for anything else.
 He gives us a great deal of “space” and is patient with us, allowing us to correct our own mistakes before He steps in (Constable).

 Is there a proper kind of obsession involving perfection for the children of the King?
 Yes.
 We should be focused on the perfection of the Lord Jesus Christ and fix our eyes on Him.

 1 Let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.

 2 We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.
-Because of the joy awaiting him, he endured the cross, disregarding its shame.
+He endured the cross because of the joy awaiting him, disregarding its shame.
 Now he is seated in the place of honor beside God’s throne.

 4 After all, you have not yet given your lives in your struggle against sin.

-Peace and contentment are not realized when everything is perfect.
-Because perfection will never happen this side of heaven.
-Rather, peace and contentment flow when we decide to look beyond imperfections.
+Peace and contentment are not realized when everything is perfect because perfection will never happen on this side of heaven.
+Instead, peace and contentment flow when we decide to look beyond imperfections.